hjstobart/matlab-random-numbers/README.md

 H ✌️

 ---
+_This repository and the code therein may be freely copied and distributed as necessary._

 #### End User Terms of Service:

 Where appropriate, this repository fall under the GitHub Terms of Service.
 For more information, please see here: https://docs.github.com/en/site-policy/github-terms/github-terms-of-service